WHO WE ARE

 Joseph Smith

-Joseph is in his 7th year at Arts & Sciences.
-He teaches Middle School English/Language Arts, as well as Creative Writing.
+Joseph is in his 10th year at Arts & Sciences.
+He teaches English, Creative Writing, and a Games & Sports elective, with a focus on pickleball.
 Born and raised in Santa Fe, he earned his BA in English from UNM in 2004.
-He previously taught as a Special Education Teacher, with a focus on Gifted Education, and most recently was the Education Coordinator at Santa Fe YouthWorks.
-Joseph also tutored students in the Santa Fe area for many years, and continues to coach and promote youth baseball.
-He is the proud father of 7th grader, Cruz, and 6th grade Badger, Lea. joseph@santafeschool.org
+He previously taught as a Special Education Teacher in the Santa Fe Public School, and was the Education Coordinator at Santa Fe YouthWorks.
+He is the proud father of alumni, Cruz & Lea. joseph@santafeschool.org

 Lani Ersfeld